jalandis/orchestration-test-spike/README.md

 A minimum of 3 servers will be used but the number is configurable depending on the `cluster` variable in your `orka/user_settings.yaml` file.

-For simplicity, Centos will be used to
+For simplicity, Centos will be used for these clusters.
+Please note, there is an issue with VirtualBox and Centos that impedes the automatic installation of VB Guest Additions.

 # Server and Container Orchestration Note